This is a continuation of: “What is Religion?“.

 When people are trying to survive and make ends meet, they do not have time to think about deep philosophical questions, and instead rely on the spiritual traditions embedded in the culture.
 This can be seen from the resurgence towards spiritual traditions in India with the rise in education, living standards, and opportunities (as can be seen by the number of gurus, ashrams, spiritual organizations, etc tapping into the thirst for incorporating spirituality to improve their lives).

-Hindu culture is often referred to as Sanatana Dharma (very loosely it means Eternal Way or Eternal Law of Nature).
+The Hindu culture’s approach to Truth is often referred to as Sanatana Dharma (very loosely it means Eternal Way or Eternal Law of Nature).
 Hinduism has no single book, founder, prophet, or church.
 As it is not a religion but a mindset.
 And this mindset can come into being anywhere, if people are allowed to think freely and openly on topics which would otherwise be hijacked by religion (as it has happened in the West, in ancient Greece, where anyone daring to inquire into the nature of consciouses, time, space, life, cosmology, astronomy, metaphysics, etc were persecuted brutally by the emergence of Christianity).
 It is a rediscovery of laws existing in nature.
 Doesn’t matter which culture, time, or place they are discovered, as these laws are eternal and fundamentally hidden in nature.
 Hence Santana Dharma – Eternal Way or Eternal Law of Nature.

 In the spirit of Hindu tradition, I believe in seeking inspiration through self-inquiry, borrowing guidance from any number of spiritual traditions and practices (produced by various enlightened yogis, philosophers, thinkers, spiritual masters), but to not make religions out of them.
 It’s about time humankind abandons the very idea of religion, and look to Hinduism as a model of unparalleled pluralism of spiritual traditions, belief systems, faiths from the most theistic to the non-theistic living in strong synergy for several centuries, without every making a religion out of any of them.